Design-Dude/ddBasecolor/README.md

 my_new_color = my_new_color.hex();
 ```
 ## Series
-To make a series of colours you will needa loop.
+To make a series of colours you will need a loop.
 ```
 var my_color = new ddBasecolor('red'); // step 1: create a colour
 for(i=0 ; i<=1 ; i+=0.1) { // 10 steps, 11 colours